EarlyHints/earlyhints.github.io/projects/lan-monitor-1.md

 Our psuedo code is as follows.

 1. Run every hour
 2. Get all https request destination ip addresses
 3. Do a host lookup and save data to file so we don't need to lookup if it's a known host

-4. Store all the data to a file
+4. Store all the data to a fil
 5. Use the file to visulaise the data

 My code for the domain lookup is as follows: